Belgrade: Museums

+The Ethnographic Museum, established in 1901, contains more than 150,000 items showcasing the rural and urban culture of the Balkans, particularly the countries of former Yugoslavia.
+Belgrade also houses the Museum of African Art, founded in 1977, which has a large collection of art from West Africa.
+Another major Belgrade museum is the Museum of Vuk and Dositej, which showcases the lives, work and legacy of Vuk Stefanović Karadžić and Dositej Obradović, the 19th century reformer of the Serbian literary language and the first Serbian Minister of Education and a man of letters, respectively.

 The Military Museum, established in 1878 in Kalemegdan, houses a wide range of more than 25,000 military objects dating from the prehistoric to the medieval to the modern eras.
 Notable items include Turkish and oriental arms, national banners, and Yugoslav Partisan regalia.
 The Aviation Museum, located near Belgrade Nikola Tesla Airport, has more than 200 aircraft, of which about 50 are on display, and a few of which are the only surviving examples of their type, such as the Fiat G.50.
 This museum also displays parts of shot down US and NATO aircraft, such as the F-117 and F-16.

 The Nikola Tesla Museum, founded in 1952, preserves the personal items of Nikola Tesla, the inventor after whom the Tesla unit was named.
 It holds around 160,000 original documents and around 5,700 personal other items including his urn.
-The last of the major Belgrade museums is the Museum of Vuk and Dositej, which showcases the lives, work and legacy of Vuk Stefanović Karadžić and Dositej Obradović, the 19th century reformer of the Serbian literary language and the first Serbian Minister of Education, respectively.
-Belgrade also houses the Museum of African Art, founded in 1977, which has a large collection of art from West Africa.
+The Museum of Science and Technology, founded in 1989, moved to the building of the first city's power plant in Dorćol in 2005.

 With around 95,000 copies of national and international films, the Yugoslav Cinematheque is the largest in the region and among the 10 largest archives in the world.
 The institution also operates the Museum of Yugoslav Cinematheque, with movie theatre and exhibition hall.
 The archive's long-standing storage problems were finally solved in 2007, when a new modern depository was opened.
 The Yugoslav Film Archive also exhibits original Charlie Chaplin's stick and one of the first movies by Auguste and Louis Lumière.

-The Belgrade City Museum moved into a new building in downtown in 2006.
-The museum hosts a range of collections covering the history of urban life since prehistory.
-Belgrade City Museum also includes additional sites, such as Ivo Andrić Museum, Princess Ljubica's Residence, Paja Jovanović Museum, Jovan Cvijić Museum.
 The Museum of Yugoslavia has collections from the Yugoslav era.
 Beside paintings, the most valuable are Moon rocks donated by Apollo 11 crew Neil Armstrong, Buzz Aldrin and Michael Collins while visiting Belgrade in 1969 and from mission Apollo 17 donated by Richard Nixon in 1971.
 The museum also houses Joseph Stalin's sabre with 260 brilliants and diamonds, donated by Stalin himself.
-The Museum of Science and Technology, founded in 1989, moved to the building of the first city's power plant in Dorćol in 2005.